CoboGlobal/cobo-waas2-go-sdk/docs/TokenizationTokenDetailInfo.md

 ### NewTokenizationTokenDetailInfo

-`func NewTokenizationTokenDetailInfo(tokenId string, chainId string, tokenSymbol string, decimals int32, status TokenizationStatus, ) *TokenizationTokenDetailInfo`
+`func NewTokenizationTokenDetailInfo(tokenId string, chainId string, tokenSymbol string, tokenStandard TokenizationTokenStandard, decimals int32, status TokenizationStatus, ) *TokenizationTokenDetailInfo`

 NewTokenizationTokenDetailInfo instantiates a new TokenizationTokenDetailInfo object This constructor will assign default values to properties that have it defined,